foleeyy99/msc-thesis-code/growth_inhibition/README.md

 Because the raw Excel workbook and processed CSV files are not included, the scripts are not directly executable from the repository alone without the original local data files.

+## Expected local project structure

+The scripts were originally run from a local R project.
+In that project, the scripts were stored in a `scripts` folder, raw Excel files were stored in a `data_raw` folder, processed outputs were written to a `data_processed` folder, and exported figures were saved to a `figs` folder.

+`In order for the pipeline to work, the folder structure above must be present on the local device`

 ## Script order

 The scripts were run in the following order: